 There are also a number of new requirements, such as the obligation to build a building for the registered office, the obligation to have a share capital reaching at least 40% of the required financial resources or distinct mines that remain unclear.
-Kamoa Copper is still in the process of assessing whether or not they should apply to Kamoa Copper.
-Subject to further analysis and verification and to contrary interpretation from the DRC government authorities, Kamoa Copper's preliminary view is that those new requirements should not apply to Kamoa Copper.
+However, subject to contrary interpretations from local courts and administrations, Kamoa Copper SA's current view is that those new requirements should not currently apply to Kamoa Copper SA.

-Kamoa Copper, Kamoa Holding and the owner of the shares of Kamoa Holding consider that Kamoa Copper should be protected against most adverse changes impacting the rights attached to its mining rights, including the right to export mining products and the tax regime applicable to such mining rights with regard to the 10-year stability guarantee Kamoa Copper is entitled to in accordance with Article 276 of the Mining Code and the share transfer agreement entered into between DRC and Kamoa Holding.
-They nevertheless note the current contrary interpretation adopted by DRC administrations.
+Kamoa Copper SA, Kamoa Holding and the owners of the shares of Kamoa Holding consider that Kamoa Copper SA should be protected against most adverse changes impacting the rights attached to its mining rights, including the right to export mining products and the tax regime applicable to such mining rights with regard to the 10-year stability guarantee Kamoa Copper SA is entitled to in accordance with Article 276 of the 2002 Mining Code and the share transfer agreement entered into between the DRC and Kamoa Holding.
+They nevertheless note the current contrary interpretation adopted by the DRC government.